protolambda/singapore/README.md

 This project is different from the other Eth 2.0 project in the following ways:

-- No "state".
+- No "state" model.
 Wtf?
 Well, the state is split up, and data is stored in another way: the beacon-state is not saved every slot/block, but instead, only the changes are saved, and tagged with the corresponding block-hash.
   And the underlying accesses to the data are async; the storage is abstracted, and a (cached) cloud-based DB may be one of the implementations in the future.
   If a state-variable is queried, the query key supplies the block-hash, and the query goes through the ancestors of this block-hash till it finds an entry in the DB.